Posterior Ankle Impingement

 Diagnosing posterior ankle impingement:

-Posterior ankle impingement can be diagnosed by X-rays and an MRI scan may be used in combination to help confirm the underlying diagnosis.
+Posterior ankle impingement can be diagnosed by X-rays.
+An MRI scan may be used in combination to help confirm the underlying diagnosis.

 Schedule an Appointment